abitrolly/ksykaitai/README.md

-This tool automates compilation of [Kaitai Struct](https://github.com/kaitai-io/kaitai_struct) parsers from  `*.ksy` files and importing them in Python.
+The library that automates compilation of [Kaitai Struct](https://github.com/kaitai-io/kaitai_struct) parsers from  `*.ksy` files and importing them in Python.

 ```python
 import ksykaitai

 Gif = ksykaitai.compile('gif.ksy')
 g = Gif.from_file('some.gif')
 ```

-`ksykaitai` is a command line wrapper for
+`ksykaitai` module calls command line
 [`Kaitai Struct Compiler`](https://github.com/kaitai-io/kaitai_struct_compiler)
-that follows the "best data science practices" of packing huge runtime binaries into, well, binary wheels.
+and follows the "best data science practices" of packing huge runtime binaries into, well, binary wheels.
 And because the compiler needs JRE, the project packs the JRE into the wheel as well.